modbase/laravel-multi-tenant-old/readme.md

 Same as above, but will generate a random password for you.

-**Important note:** if you're not using cPanel (so you've set `enable_cpanel` to `false`), then the database information (username & password) of `tenants/default/config.php` will be used.

 ## Improvements

 This is just an early release.
 There are a lot of improvements to do.
 Currently, only MySQL has been _implemented_.
-Also, the cPanel library should be expanded to contain all the API functions.

 ## Contribute